Mission Codename Unsentenced

 A fresh drop of the Crane Assembly’s Disciples - at the best price in the entire world!

 If you like The Prisoner, or other similarly styled, full-throttle, hard-charging Zin blends, you NEED this in your life.
-Oh, you’ve never had the original Prisoner, or a Zin blend like this?
-You MOST DEF need it in your life.
+You’ve never had the original Prisoner, or a Zin blend like this?
+You most definitely need it in your life.
 Trust us.
 Some wines are so irresistibly delicious, so fantastically complex, you can’t help but wonder how the hell they did it.

 That’s just what Dave Phinney does though.
 He makes these otherworldly, williwonkified, liquid treasures that penetrate your soul.
 If the Prisoner was like inventing the wheel, this is like a GT350.
 If the Prisoner was like Tom Brady in the 2001 season, Disciples is like him in 2020.
-Evolved, improved, more sophisticated and ready to tear it up.
+From a chunky, lumpy, but…well.

 You get the idea.

 The mad genius behind this wine is the guy who sent Orin Swift into orbit, and the same guy who crafted the original Prisoner blend many moons ago.
 So, it makes sense that his latest passion project riff on this style takes a similar intensity to a new echelon.

 Impeccable vineyard sources – the historic Old Crane Estate, Tofanelli in Calistoga, and Morisoli in Rutherford.
 All deep heritage sites, where some vines from 1880 still crank out impossibly concentrated gnarly old vine fruit.
 This wine is “all about that bass”, thumping with a core of strawberry preserves, jammin’ with some raspberry.